Female foeticide in India: Marriage market and importation of brides

-Negative spillovers of pre-natal sex selection and female foeticide
+Negative spillovers of prenatal sex selection and female foeticide

-When families choose to partake in pre-natal sex selection through illegal ultrasounds or abortions, they impart a negative spillover on society.
+When families choose to partake in prenatal sex selection through illegal ultrasounds or abortions, they impart a negative spillover on society.
 These include increased gender disparity, a high sex ratio, lives lost, lack of development, and abuse and violence against women and children.
 Families do not often keep this spillover in mind and this results in sex selection and female foeticide, which hurts society as a whole.

 Empirical study on male/female child mortality

 A study by Satish B. Agnihotri infers the gender bias in India by studying the relationship between male and female infant and child mortality rates in the face of mortality as a whole looking like it is decreasing.
 Hypothetically, if males and females are identical, then there should be no difference in mortality rates and no gender gap.
 However, male and female children are perceived as psychologically and socially different so the equation relating mortality looks like this: MRf = a + b*MRm.
 MRf is female child mortality, a is residual female mortality when male mortality is 0, the slope b shows the rate of decline in female mortality for a decline in male mortality, and MRm is male mortality.
-In India, the infant mortality equation for 1982-1997 was IMRf = 6.5 + 0.93* IMRm, which shows that there is a high level of residual female mortality and male mortality declines slightly faster than female mortality.
+In India, the infant mortality equation for 1982–1997 was IMRf = 6.5 + 0.93* IMRm, which shows that there is a high level of residual female mortality and male mortality declines slightly faster than female mortality.
 The author then breaks down the information by states and rural or urban population.
 Many states, like Haryana, that are known for high levels of female mortality have slopes greater than 1, which seems counterintuitive.
-However, this actually goes to show that pre-natal selection may reduce the extent of infanticide or poor treatment of girls who are born.
+However, this actually goes to show that prenatal selection may reduce the extent of infanticide or poor treatment of girls who are born.
 It has a substitution effect on the post-natal discrimination and replaces its effects instead of adding to it.
 Additionally, urban households usually have a high constant term and a low slope.
 This shows that simply reducing mortality may not result in a subsequent reduction of female mortality.
 This research goes to show the extent of gender discrimination in India and how this affects the high sex ratio.
 It is important to not only target mortality, but specifically female mortality if there is to be any change in gender disparities.